rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

 exp, iat, nbf

     The "expiration", "issued at", and "not before" timestamps for the token are dates (integer number of seconds since from 1970-01-01T00:00:00Z UTC) within acceptable ranges

+**iGOV-NL**

+nonce

+    The "nonce" field MUST be used by Clients to detect/prevent CSRF, replay and other attacks and Clients MUST verify that the nonce Claim Value is equal to the value of the nonce parameter sent in the Authentication Request. aud

+    Clients MUST validate they are listed as audience for this ID-token. acr

+    Client SHOULD validate the authentication context class reference, if present, satifies the minimum required before authorizing access to any resource or performing any operation on behalf of the identified subject.

+**/iGov-NL**

 ##  2.4.
 Request Objects